firefart/rt-docker/Readme.md

 Additional configs:

 - `./certs/`: This folder should contain all optional certificates needed for caddy
 - `./gpg/` : This folder should contain the gpg keyring if used in rt.
 Be sure to chmod the files to user 1000 with 0600 so RT will not complain.
+You can also put a `dirmngr.conf` here to configure dirmngr.
+For available options see [here](https://www.gnupg.org/documentation/manuals/gnupg/Dirmngr-Configuration.html) and [here](https://www.gnupg.org/documentation/manuals/gnupg/Dirmngr-Options.html).
 - `./smime/` : This folder should contain the SMIME certificate if configured in RT
 - `./shredder/` : This directory will be used by the shredder functionality [https://docs.bestpractical.com/rt/latest/RT/Shredder.html](https://docs.bestpractical.com/rt/latest/RT/Shredder.html) so the backups are stored on the host